jaredpalmer/formik/docs/tutorial.md

 In this tutorial, we’ll build a complex newsletter signup form with React and Formik.

 You can see what we’ll be building here: [Final Result](https://codesandbox.io/s/formik-v2-tutorial-final-ge1pt).
-If the code doesn't make sense to you, don’t worry!
+If the code doesn’t make sense to you, don’t worry!
 The goal of this tutorial is to help you understand Formik.

 ### Prerequisites